Single- and Multi-Objective Evolutionary Algorithms for the Knapsack Problem with Dynamically Changing Constraints: NSGA-II and SPEA2

 \section{NSGA-II and SPEA2}

 The results presented in Section \ref{subec:baseline-results} demonstrate the advantage of solving dynamic KP as a multi-objective optimization problem.
-We showed that using populations, specifically in low frequent alterations, improve the efficiency and the quality of founded solutions by preparing the algorithms for the coming dynamic changes.
-In this section, we introduce and analyze the performance of NSGA-II and SPEA2 on the dynamic knapsack problem.
-Both algorithms are well established approaches in the area of evolutionary multi-objective optimization.
-We are interested in analyzing the advantages of their heuristic techniques in comparison to each other and also in the environments with high frequent changes.
-Moreover, we compare their performance with MOEA\_D as the best baseline algorithm of the previous section.
+We showed that by using populations, specifically in low frequency changes, we can improve the efficiency and the quality of found solutions such as the algorithms are able to deal with the coming dynamic changes.
+In this section, we analyze the performance of NSGA-II and SPEA2 on the dynamic knapsack problem.

+Both algorithms have become a well-established presence in the area of evolutionary multi-objective optimization.
+We are interested in analyzing the advantages of their heuristic techniques in comparison to each other and also in the environments with high frequency changes.
+Moreover, we compare their performance with \EAd as the best baseline algorithm of the previous section.